What Is the Honey Bee Social Structure and Hierarchy in a Colony?

 Eggs

 When the queen lays her eggs, she places one in each brood cell.
 She attaches the egg to the bottom of the cell.
-At first, the egg is standing upright, but it slowly begins to bend throughout the first few days of development.
-After three days, the egg hatches as a grub, starting the larval stage.
+The egg stands upright at first but slowly begins to bend throughout the first few days of development.
+After three days, the egg will hatch as a grub, starting the larval stage.

 Larvae